RedHatInsights/insights-puptoo/dev/README.md

     sudo docker-compose -f test-stack up -d producer

-Consumer will begin logging the `elapsed_time` value to show how long it took for pup to process the archive.
+Consumer will begin logging the `elapsed_time` value to show how long it took for puptoo to process the archive.
 These times are very low given that this entire setup is local to the system.
 We expect some added lag once we introduce puptoo to the OSD environment due to cloud storage being used and that download time likely taking a bit longer.

 ## Testing Framework in Openshift